-The FUNdamentals course combines specific speed skating skills and general coaching concepts in a 25 hour course broken down into eight modules.
+The FUNdamentals workshop combines specific speed skating skills and general coaching concepts in a 25 hour course broken down into eight modules.
 After completing the FUNdamentals, the coach will be prepared to take inexperienced athletes and provide them with safe and educational training sessions teaching them basic speed skating skills.
 This course is generally delivered over two weekends.
 The modules presented include:

 Learn about the NCCP, coaching certification in Canada, and where you fit in.
 Learn about the sport of speed skating including its history, disciplines and current Canadian stars.
 Work with the Fair Play philosophy and discuss the various roles of the coach.
 Understand why athletes are involved in sport, and howyou can influence that motivation.